If I Stop Drinking Alcohol Will I Lose Weight?

 This is okay, but it’s a huge reason why sustained weight loss after sobriety may not be as easy as one might imagine.

-7 Tips To Lose Weight After You Stop Drinking
+7 Tips To Help You Stop Drinking And Lose Weight

-As you can see, there are factors working both for and against you when it comes to sober weight loss.
+As you can see, there are factors working both for and against you when it comes to quitting alcohol to lose weight.

 That said, here are some quick tips for losing weight after quitting drinking.